MarioJrodas/osTicket-postinstall/README.md

 Team: Warriors

-Make sure to record the email addresses for these agents, as they will be required for login.
+Have a record of the email addresses for these agents, so they we can log into them.

 7. Create a User
 Now, let's create a user for ticket submission.